Hermoupolis

-Every Summer, since 2005, Omilo organizes Greek Language and Culture Courses on the Cycladic island of Syros.
+Every summer since 2005, Omilo has been organizing Greek Language and Culture Courses on this beautiful Cycladic island, creating unforgettable experiences of learning, fun, friendship, and discovery.

-Before we start, here a video with a general view over Hermoupolis
+Before we begin, enjoy this video with a general view over Hermoupolis.

 Hermoupolis / Ermoupoli

-Hermoupolis is not only the capital of Syros island but also the capital of all the Cycladic islands, the South Aegean region.
+Hermoupolis is not only the capital of Syros, but also the administrative capital of the Cyclades and the wider South Aegean region.

 Miaouli Square